lavenresearch/lavenresearch.github.io/_posts/2014-01-13-BASIC-CONCEPTS-FOR-RESEARCHING.md

 ## NETWORK LATENCY & THROUGHPUT & BANDWIDTH
 LATENCY
 >  In a network, latency, a synonym for delay, is an expression of how much time it takes for a packet of data to get from one designated point to another.
-In some usages (for example, AT&T), latency is measured by sending a packet that is returned to the sender and the round-trip time is considered the latency.
+In some usages (for example, AT & T), latency is measured by sending a packet that is returned to the sender and the round-trip time is considered the latency.

 > The latency assumption seems to be that data should be transmitted instantly between one point and another (that is, with no delay at all).
 The contributors to network latency include: